-Over the next 60-90 minutes, with our children sitting at our feet, we sing songs together, pray for one another, listen to sermons delivered by certain men within the congregation, have complex dialogue regarding Scripture shared during a teaching, and often times celebrate or even cry.
-Around 11:30, we wrap up the meeting by partaking in communion together, followed up by a few minutes of announcements (birthdays, upcoming vacations that would cause a family to be absent, etc.) and then we close the meeting with prayer.
+The entire 90-120 minute experience is beautiful.
+With our children sitting at our feet, we sing songs together, pray for one another, listen to the preaching of God’s Word, have complex dialogue regarding Scriptures shared during the teaching, and often times celebrate or even cry.
+Around noon, we wrap up the meeting by partaking in communion together, followed up by a few minutes of announcements (birthdays, upcoming vacations that would cause a family to be absent, etc.) and then we close the meeting with prayer.

 But the best is yet to come.
 For the next several hours, we enjoy a potluck meal and biblical (koinonia) fellowship with one another.
 From private conversations in other rooms and group discussions about life to playing basketball or chasing the kids around the backyard, this is the time that builds the loving and unified bond between us.